pabloamh/walker/src/walker/docs/source/api.rst

 API Reference
 =============

-This section provides detailed documentation on the internal API of the Walker application.
+This section provides an auto-generated API reference for the core modules of the `walker` application.

 Indexer
 -------